 Eve Beh is a Clinical Psychologist who provides psychological services for adults.
 She completed her Masters in Clinical Psychology degree at the University of New South Wales.
 Her clinical experience include years in the public health system, private practice, a private hospital and a private high school.
 Eve has assessed and treated disorders in specialist public mental health settings – an anxiety disorders clinic and a Dialectical Behaviour Therapy (DBT) program.
-With particular interests in anxiety and borderline personality disorder, she has extensive experience in treating these two conditions.
-Eve is also experienced in the treatment of other problems such as depression and eating disorders.
+With particular interests in anxiety, she has extensive experience in treating the various conditions related to it.
+Eve is also experienced in the treatment of other problems such as depression, perfectionism, and interpersonal problems.
 Eve uses evidence-based psychological techniques, in a professional, caring and empathic way to help her clients.

 Eve is registered with the Australian Health Practitioner Regulation Agency (AHPRA) which determines the minimum standards for the education and training of psychologists.
 She is a registered provider for the Medicare Scheme for psychological treatment of mental disorders.
 Eve is a member of the Australian Association of Cognitive and Behavioural Therapy (AACBT), the Australian Clinical Psychology Association (ACPA) and a committee member of the Anxiety Practitioners Network.